-Our PALS literacy specialist team is dedicated to supporting teachers and administrators in understanding the stages of literacy development, what makes reading intervention effective, and how to use PALS data to support effective literacy instruction for all students, including those not identified as having a reading difficulty.
+Our PALS literacy specialists are dedicated to supporting teachers and administrators in understanding the stages of literacy development, what makes reading intervention effective, and how to use PALS data to support effective literacy instruction for all students, including those not identified as having a reading difficulty.
 Teachers and administrators alike are able to contact a PALS literacy specialist to ask questions and receive guidance in administering PALS and looking at PALS data.

-In addition to the instructional resources available in the PALS Online System, PALS offers a wide range of topics for professional development, both in on-site training and webinar format.
+In addition to the instructional resources available in the PALS Online System, PALS offers a wide range of topics for professional development.
 Premier accounts have access to our monthly webinars, PALS Professional Development website, and additional time available with our literacy specialists.